 NI-DAQmx Python API

 The nidaqmx package contains an API (Application Programming Interface) for interacting with the NI-DAQmx driver.
 The package is implemented in Python.
-This package was created and is supported by NI.
 The package is implemented as a complex, highly object-oriented wrapper around the NI-DAQmx C API using the ctypes Python library.

 Some functions in the nidaqmx package may be unavailable with earlier versions of the NI-DAQmx driver.
 Visit the ni.com/downloads to upgrade your version of NI-DAQmx.

 nidaqmx supports Windows and Linux operating systems where the NI-DAQmx driver is supported.
 Refer to NI Hardware and Operating System Compatibility for which versions of the driver support your hardware on a given operating system.

 nidaqmx supports CPython 3.7+ and PyPy3.

 Running nidaqmx requires NI-DAQmx to be installed.
 Visit ni.com/downloads to download the latest version of NI-DAQmx.
 None of the recommended Additional items are required for nidaqmx to function, and they can be removed to minimize installation size.
 It is recommended you continue to install the NI Certificates package to allow your Operating System to trust NI built binaries, improving your software and hardware installation experience.